 What are the current income tax rates for residents and non-residents in the Philippines?

 As of 2017, the income tax rates on employment income and from a business or exercise of a profession are as follows.

 Income tax table for 2017

 |Taxable income bracket||Total tax on income below bracket||Tax rate on income in bracket|

 Same rates apply as Residents section above, except non-resident aliens not engaged in trade or business in the Philippines which are subject to a flat rate of 25 percent based on gross income.

 For the purposes of taxation, how is an individual defined as a resident of the Philippines?

 For tax purposes, an individual may be classified as one of the following:

 A resident citizen is taxable on all income derived from worldwide sources.
 For the other categories, the individual is taxable only on income derived from sources within the Philippines.
 For employment income, the source of income is the place where the services are rendered, regardless of the place of payment, the place where contract was negotiated, or the payer’s place of residence.

-A non-resident alien is deemed engaged in trade or business if, during the calendar year, he/she stays in the Philippines for more than 180 days.
-If the non-resident alien individual’s stay does not exceed 180 days during the taxable year, then he/she is deemed not engaged in trade or business.
+A non-resident alien is deemed engaged in trade or business if, in any calendar year, he/she stays in the Philippines for more than 180 days.
+If the non-resident alien individual’s stay does not exceed 180 days during any calendar year, then he/she is deemed not engaged in trade or business.